multicluster-runtime/multicluster-runtime/README.md

 [![godoc](https://pkg.go.dev/badge/github.com/multicluster-runtime/multicluster-runtime)](https://pkg.go.dev/github.com/multicluster-runtime/multicluster-runtime)

 > [!WARNING]
-> multicluster-runtime is currently an experiment to add multi-cluster support on-top of controller-runtime.
+> multicluster-runtime is **an experiment** to add multi-cluster support on-top of controller-runtime.
 It is not generally consumable yet.
 Use at your own risk.
 Contributions though are highly welcome.
 >
 > Related controller-runtime design: https://github.com/kubernetes-sigs/controller-runtime/pull/2746